Neighborhood 1 (Tunnels)

 "Neighborhood #1 (Tunnels)" is a song by Canadian rock band Arcade Fire, and the first track on their debut album Funeral.
 It is the first of the four-part "Neighborhood" series found on Funeral.
 It was the band's first single, released several months before the album as a 7" vinyl record on June 20, 2004, to a pressing of 1500 copies.
 The B-side to the album is a recording of the song "My Buddy" by swing musician Alvino Rey.
 Rey is the maternal grandfather of Arcade Fire members Win and William Butler.

 Arcade Fire re-issued the single on November 29, 2019 as part of Record Store Day's Black Friday event.
+The song was covered by the musician Ane Brun for her deluxe version of her album It All Starts With One in 2012.

+Background and composition

+According to Win Butler of the band, the guitar part was accidentally recorded with a microphone meant for vocals on the other side of the recording room instead of the intended guitar microphone.
+This take was kept on the final version.
+Critics described the song as "a sumptuously theatrical opener" with strings, an organ and a piano.
+The lyrics describe "grieving against a town buried in snow", with a young man who escapes his neighborhood to meet his girlfriend in the town square to plan their future as grown-ups.

 Critical reception

 In August 2009, the song was named #10 on Pitchfork's "Top 500 Tracks of the 2000s".
 In a 2012 Beats Per Minute article on The Essential Arcade Fire, it was named the band's most essential track by writer Lucien Flores.
 Flores writes, "'Tunnels' has all the elements of a great Arcade Fire song: a head-bobbing rhythm section, lyrics that harken back to an imperfect past, a seamless blend of instruments, and a cathartic coda."